• Skip to primary navigation

 Old Fashioned Caramel Corn

 When you make a vintage recipe like this old fashioned Caramel Corn recipe you know you are getting real homemade caramel corn.
+If you want to enjoy the nostalgic flavors of real old fashioned treats like this recipe or a vintage candy recipe like Old Fashioned Potato Candy you are going to have to make it yourself.
+Which is very easy to do.

 This caramel corn recipe starts out with freshly popped popcorn kernels and is topped with a sweet and crunchy homemade caramel sauce that is baked until it is dry and forms a thin layer of crunchy caramel coating. on each piece of popped corn.